COMPASS Test of the ACT

 - Utility 4:

-- Most colleges can have a COMPASS test ACT validity period, which can be around 2 years.
+- Most colleges can have a validity period for the test scores, which can be around 2 years.
 This means that the COMPASS score is valid for two years in some colleges.
 The score card can be used to identify the name and address of the student, along with the date and time of testing.
 Thus it is a helpful indicator of how recently the student has taken the test.

 - Utility 5:

-- The score card of COMPASS test ACT can be used to understand the local demographic information about the student.
+- The scorecard can be used to understand the local demographic information about the student.
 This can include details such as the last taken math course, the distance travelled by the student to attend school, and even the time gap between the student's last formal education and the date of test.

 There is also an option for the college to request additional reports that are customized for the college.
-Thus, the COMPASS test ACT score card is useful in identifying how a college can slowly improve upon its previous performance, and at the same time, it provides the student with valuable insight on the courses he needs to become more receptive to college-level courses.
+Thus, the scorecard is useful in identifying how a college can slowly improve upon its previous performance, and at the same time, it provides the student with valuable insight on the courses he needs to become more receptive to college-level courses.